-College student fatally shot in South Carolina after trying to enter wrong house: Police
+'Lucky to be his parents': Family mourns college student killed after trying to enter wrong house

 According to a probable cause statement obtained by ABC News, Lester told police that he "believed someone was attempting to break into the house" and grabbed a gun before going to the door because he was scared.
 Lester, who is white, claimed that he saw a "Black male approximately 6 feet tall" pulling on the door handle and "shot twice within a few seconds of opening the door."

-College student fatally shot in South Carolina after trying to enter wrong house: Police originally appeared on abcnews.go.com
+'Lucky to be his parents': Family mourns college student killed after trying to enter wrong house originally appeared on abcnews.go.com